 Other researchers have agreed with the studies but also pointed out that this study negates claims that moderate intake of alcohol is harmless and concludes that perhaps the proclaimed advantages of alcohol on preventing cardiovascular diseases is baseless.

 A professor at Cambridge University, David Spiegelhalter said that the current study made him doubt the previous theories he had taken in.
 As a professor for public understanding of risk ascertains that he has a lot of doubt in the theory of certain intakes of alcohol may have cardiovascular advantages.

-Drinking alcohol in moderation has been commonly regarded as a cardiovascular measure, a wide spread notion that novice populations have over the years followed.
-The theories have made people who want to drink and be at the safe side invest in controlled drinking.
+Drinking alcohol in moderation has been commonly regarded as a cardiovascular measure, a widespread notion that novice populations have over the years followed.
+The theories have made people who want to drink and be on the safe side invest in controlled drinking.